Bira/octopus-carnival/_drafts/wir-mm-4e-ghost.md

 cases, the only way to make the ghost go away is to finish whatever business is keeping it chained to the mortal plane.
-Fortunately, these are usually the ghosts most willing to talk things out, asking the PCs for help with their affairs or at least providing some hints of how to solve them.
+Fortunately, these are usually the ghosts most willing to talk things out, asking the PCs for help with their affairs or at least providing some hints of how to solve them during their mad ramblings.

 ## The Numbers